felipeganho/simple-chat/README.md

-# Simple chat using socket TCP.
+# Simple chat using socket TCP/IP.

 How to run:
 1) Run servidor.py.